Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 In kindergarten.

-Intensive change in the surrounding life, active penetration scientific and technical progress in all its areas dictate the teacher the need to choose more effective means of education and upbringing based on modern methods and new integrated technologies.
-One of the promising methods to solve this problem is project activity method.
+Intensive change in surrounding life, active penetration scientific and technical progress in all its spheres dictates to the teacher the need to choose more effective means of teaching and education based on modern methods and new integrated technologies.
+One of the promising methods to help solve this problem is project activity method.

-Project activity- this is an independent and joint activity of adults and children in planning and organizing the pedagogical process within a certain topic, which has a socially significant result.
-This is a method of pedagogically organized development of the child's environment, it is a link in the system of education, in the chain of a program that develops the personality.
+Project activities- is an independent and joint activity of adults and children in planning and organizing the pedagogical process within the framework of a specific topic, which has a socially significant result.
+This is a method of pedagogically organized development of the environment by a child; it is a link in the education system, in the chain of a personality development program.

-main goal project method in preschool institutions is the development of free creative personality child, which is determined by the tasks of development and the tasks of research activities of children.
+Main goal project method in preschool institutions is the development of free creative personality child, which is determined by the developmental tasks and tasks of children’s research activities.

 ensuring the psychological well-being and health of children; development of cognitive abilities; development creative imagination; development of creative thinking; development of communication skills.

-the entry of children into a problematic game situation (the leading role of the teacher);
+· children’s entry into a problematic play situation (the leading role of the teacher);

-activation of the desire to look for ways to resolve the problem situation (together with the teacher);
+· activating the desire to look for ways to resolve a problem situation (together with the teacher);

-· formation of initial prerequisites for research activity (practical experiments).
+· formation of initial prerequisites for research activities (practical experiments).

-formation of preconditions for search activity, intellectual initiative;
+· formation of prerequisites for search activity and intellectual initiative;

-development of the ability to determine possible methods for solving a problem with the help of an adult, and then independently;
+· developing the ability to identify possible methods of solving a problem with the help of an adult, and then independently;

-formation of the ability to apply these methods, contributing to the solution of the problem, using various options;
+· developing the ability to apply these methods to help solve the problem, using various options;

-· development of the desire to use special terminology, conducting a constructive conversation in the process of joint research activities.
+· developing a desire to use special terminology, conducting a constructive conversation in the process of joint research activities.

-In the practice of modern preschool institutions the following project types:
+In the practice of modern preschool institutions the following are used types of projects:

-Research and creative : children experiment, and then the results are drawn up in the form of newspapers, dramatization, children's design;
+Research and creative : children experiment, and then the results are presented in the form of newspapers, dramatization, children's design;

-Role playing : ( with elements of creative games, when children enter the image of the characters of a fairy tale and solve the problems posed in their own way);
+Role-playing games : ( with elements of creative games, when children take on the characters of a fairy tale and solve the problems in their own way);

-Information-practice-oriented : children collect information and implement it, focusing on social interests (design and design of the group, stained-glass windows, etc.);
+Information-practice-oriented : children collect information and implement it, focusing on social interests (decoration and design of the group, stained glass windows, etc.);

 “Let’s decorate the group for the holiday”, “Knizhkina Hospital”

-Creative: (formatting the result in the form children's holiday.
-Children's design, eg "theatre week"
+Creative: (format the result in the form children's party.
+Children's design, e.g. "theater week"

-All aspects of the child's personality are intensively formed: moral, intellectual, emotional-volitional, effective-practical.
-The role of an adult is the development and support of the creative activity of children, the creation of conditions that allow them to independently determine the goals and content of the upcoming activity.
-Choose ways to work on the project and organize it, determine the prospects for development.
+All aspects of the child’s personality are intensively formed: moral, intellectual, emotional-volitional, effective-practical.
+The role of an adult is the development and support of children’s creative activity, creating conditions that allow them to independently determine the goals and content of upcoming activities.
+Choose ways to work on the project and organize it, determine development prospects.

-Project activities with preschoolers provide for compliance with a certain sequence of stages:
+Project activities with preschoolers require compliance with a certain sequence of stages:

-Choice of the topic of the project, its type, number of participants Statement of the problem.
-Goal setting.
-Thinking about steps to achieve the goal, forms, methods of work, distribution of roles.
+Selecting the topic of the project, its type, number of participants Statement of the problem.
+Setting a goal.
+Thinking through the steps to achieve the goal, forms, methods of work, distribution of roles.
 Independent work of project participants on their tasks.
-Intermediate discussion of the obtained data.
+Interim discussion of the data obtained.
 Project protection.
-Collective discussion.
-Results of external evaluation, conclusions.
+Group discussion.
+Results of external assessment, conclusions.

-Either the teacher formulates the topic and the problem, based on the interests of the children, and the children accept it; or children with the help of leading questions from an adult.
-In kindergarten, project topics should be based on the reproduction of home life: housing, equipment, family relationships, family responsibilities, adult work.
-Then the theme expands to the reproduction of public life.
+The topic and problem are formulated either by the teacher, based on the interests of the children, and the children accept it; or children with the help of leading questions from an adult.
+In kindergarten, project topics should be based on the reproduction of home life: housing, equipment, family relationships, responsibilities of family members, work of adults.
+The theme then expands to the reproduction of social life.

-The main condition is that the design should be aimed at applying existing knowledge and acquiring new ones. (e.g., when the children build houses for their dolls, the teacher puts forward the idea of placing them side by side - a street appears.
-The street should have a name, the houses - numbers.
+The main condition is that design should be aimed at applying existing knowledge and acquiring new ones. (eg, when the children build houses for their dolls, the teacher puts forward the idea of placing them nearby - a street appears.
+The street should have a name, the houses should have numbers.
 The teacher shows the children letters and numbers - new knowledge is acquired.

-The teacher helps children plan activities, organizes activities to solve a problem through experimentation, modeling.
-Organizes work on the project in stages: directs to the search for solutions, experimentation, subject - speech activity, productive, research.
+The teacher helps children plan activities, organizes activities to solve problems through experimentation and modeling.
+Organizes work on the project in stages: directs the search for solutions, experimentation, substantive - speech activity, productive, research.
 Provides practical assistance (as needed).
 Parents of preschool children can be involved in the implementation of the project.
-They will help the children collect and arrange materials.
-Among preschoolers, competitions for the protection of projects should not be held.
-A good form is project festivals, because the pursuit of quantity, prizes has a bad effect on the very idea of the project.
-In each project, you need to see and note something good, to create a situation of success for each child.
+They will help children collect and arrange materials.
+Project defense competitions should not be held among preschoolers.
+A good form is project festivals, because the pursuit of quantity and prizes has a bad effect on the very idea of the project.
+In each project you need to see and note something good, to create a situation of success for each child.

-Thus, the method of projects is relevant and very effective.
-It gives the child the opportunity to experiment, synthesize the acquired knowledge, develop creativity and communication skills, which allows him to successfully adapt to the changed situation of schooling.
+Thus, the project method is relevant and very effective.
+It gives the child the opportunity to experiment, synthesize acquired knowledge, develop creativity and communication skills, which allows him to successfully adapt to the changed situation of schooling

-Today, the state has set a task to prepare a completely new generation: active, inquisitive.
-And preschool institutions, as the first step in education, already imagine what a kindergarten graduate should be like, what qualities he should have, this is spelled out in the FGT for the main educational program.
-Modern pedagogical research shows that the main problem of preschool education is the loss of vivacity, the attractiveness of the process of cognition.
-The number of preschool children who do not want to go to school is increasing; the positive motivation for classes has decreased, the performance of children is falling.
+Today the state has set a task to prepare a completely new generation: active, inquisitive.
+And preschool institutions, as the first step in education, already have an idea of what a kindergarten graduate should be like, what qualities he should have, this is prescribed in the FGT for the main educational program.
+Modern pedagogical research shows that the main problem of preschool education is the loss of liveliness and attractiveness of the learning process.
+The number of preschoolers who do not want to go to school is increasing; Positive motivation for classes has decreased, and children’s academic performance is falling.
 How to improve the situation?
-The formation of a new education system focused on entering the global space requires significant changes in the pedagogical theory and practice of preschool institutions, and the improvement of pedagogical technologies.
+The formation of a new education system, focused on entering the global space, requires significant changes in the pedagogical theory and practice of preschool institutions, and the improvement of pedagogical technologies.

-The use of innovative pedagogical technologies opens up new opportunities for educating and educating preschoolers, and the project method has become one of the most effective today.
+The use of innovative pedagogical technologies opens up new opportunities for the education and training of preschoolers, and the project method has become one of the most effective today.
 Design technology refers to modern humanitarian technologies that are innovative in the work of preschool institutions.

-This method is relevant and very effective, because. gives the child the opportunity to experiment, synthesize the acquired knowledge, develop creative abilities and communication skills, thereby allowing him to successfully adapt to school.
+This method is relevant and very effective, because... gives the child the opportunity to experiment, synthesize acquired knowledge, develop creativity and communication skills, thereby allowing him to successfully adapt to school.

-The project method is interesting and useful not only for children, but for teachers themselves, because it makes it possible to concentrate the material on a specific topic, increase the level of one’s own competence on the problem, bring to new level relationships with parents, to feel like a real partner of children in solving research problems, to make the learning process not boring and overly instructive.
-The method of projects is naturally and harmoniously woven into the educational process of the kindergarten.
+The project method is interesting and useful not only for children, but for teachers themselves, because it makes it possible to concentrate material on a specific topic, increase the level of one’s own competence on the problem, and bring to new level relationships with parents, to truly feel like a partner with children in solving research problems, to make the learning process not boring and overly edifying.
+The project method is naturally and harmoniously woven into the educational process of kindergarten.

-Project activity is project activity only if direct action in a given situation is impossible.
-In other words, if the child wanted to play with the ball, took the ball for this, and carried out his plan, or if the instructor organized and conducted physical culture leisure, then this activity will not be a project activity - the child and the teacher performed all the actions within the traditional productive and educational activities.
-And if, before spending the “Olympic Games” leisure time, the teacher, together with the children, comes in the course of a discussion to a decision on the need for such a holiday, then plans the ways leading to the achievement of this goal.
-Children, together with their parents and teachers, select, study and present information about Olympic sports sports, about the rules of competitions, about records and winners, make attributes, learn the rules, watch and discuss presentations and video clips, develop sports skills and abilities.
-And the result of this activity is the sports festival "Small Olympic Games" with the involvement of parents, an exhibition of photographs, etc. - this is a long-term project.
+Project activity is project only if direct action in a particular situation is impossible.
+In other words, if a child wanted to play with a ball, took the ball for this, and carried out his plan, or if the instructor organized and conducted physical education leisure, then this activity will not be a project activity - the child and the teacher performed all actions within the framework of traditional productive and educational activities.
+And if, before holding the “Olympic Games” leisure time, the teacher, together with the children, comes to a decision during a discussion about the need to hold such a holiday, then plans the paths leading to achieving this goal.
+Children, together with their parents and teachers, select, study and present information about Olympic sports sports, about the rules of competitions, about records and winners, make attributes, learn the rules, watch and discuss presentations and video clips, develop sports skills.
+And the result of this activity is the sports festival “Small Olympic Games” with the involvement of parents, an exhibition of photographs, etc. - this is a long-term project.

 When organizing project activities in kindergarten, teachers may encounter the following problems.

 The discrepancy between the traditional form of organization of educational activities and the nature of project activities.
-Project activities, as noted above, are carried out in the space of possibilities, where there are no clearly defined norms.
+Project activities, as noted above, are carried out in a space of possibilities where there are no clearly defined norms.
 In this case, both the teacher and the child find themselves in a situation of uncertainty.
-Project activities are focused on research as possible more opportunities inherent in the situation, and not on the passage of a predetermined (and known to the teacher) path.
+Project activities are focused on research as much as possible more opportunities inherent in the situation, and not on following a predetermined (and known to the teacher) path.

-Indistinguishability between the subject and object positions of the child.
+Non-distinction between the child's subject and object positions.
 Most preschool teachers are very sensitive to children and support them emotionally.
-However, this emotional support should not result in a readiness to perform a creative task for the child, whether it be the formulation of a creative idea or a search for possible ways problem solving.
-The teacher should organize a problem situation for children, but should not offer his own options for solving the problem.
-Otherwise, the child will end up in the position of the object.
+However, this emotional support should not result in a willingness to complete a creative task for the child, be it formulating a creative idea or searching for possible ways solving the problem.
+The teacher must organize a problem situation for children, but should not offer his own options for solving the problem.
+Otherwise the child will end up in the object's position.

-In project activities, subjectivity means the expression of initiative and the manifestation of independent activity, while the child's subjectivity can manifest itself in different ways.
-So the child can say original idea(that is, not previously expressed by other children) or support and slightly modify the idea of another child.
-In this case, the teacher should focus on the originality of the child's idea.
+In project activities, subjectivity means the expression of initiative and the manifestation of independent activity, while the child’s subjectivity can manifest itself in different ways.
+So, a child can express original idea(that is, previously not expressed by other children) or support and slightly modify another child’s idea.
+In this case, the teacher should focus on the uniqueness of the child’s idea.

-Research shows that preschoolers can successfully complete project activities.
-At the same time, there are distinct positive changes in the cognitive development of children, there is a personal growth of preschoolers, which is expressed in the desire to perform original creative work.
-The interpersonal relations of preschoolers change significantly, children acquire the experience of productive interaction, the ability to hear others and express their attitude to various aspects of reality.
+Research shows that preschoolers can successfully complete project-based activities.
+At the same time, there are clear positive changes in the cognitive development of children, personal growth of preschoolers is observed, which is expressed in the desire to perform original creative works.
+The interpersonal relationships of preschoolers change significantly, children gain experience of productive interaction, the ability to hear others and express their attitude to various aspects of reality.
 There are changes in the relationship between children and parents.

-It is the project activity that will help to connect the process of education and upbringing with real events in the life of the child, as well as to interest him, to carry him into this activity.
-It allows you to unite teachers, children, parents, teach you how to work in a team, cooperate, plan your work.
-Each child will be able to prove himself, feel needed, which means that self-confidence will appear ..
+It is project activities that will help connect the process of learning and upbringing with real events in the life of a child, as well as interest him and captivate him in this activity.
+It allows you to unite teachers, children, parents, teach you how to work in a team, collaborate, and plan your work.
+Each child will be able to express themselves, feel needed, which means they will gain confidence in their abilities.

-Project"- this is a method of pedagogically organized development of the environment by the child in the process of phased and pre-planned practical activities to achieve the intended goals.
+Project"- this is a method of pedagogically organized development of the environment by a child in the process of step-by-step and pre-planned practical activities to achieve the intended goals.

-Under project also understood as independent and collective creative completed work, which has a socially significant result.
+Under project also understands independent and collective creative completed work, which has a socially significant result.

-The project is based on problem, to solve it, a research search is needed in various directions, the results of which are generalized and combined into a single whole.
+The project is based on problem, to solve it, a research search in various directions is required, the results of which are generalized and combined into one whole.

 Project method- this is a pedagogical technology, the core of which is the independent activity of children - research, cognitive, productive, in the process of which the child learns the world and translates new knowledge into real products.

-Applied to kindergarten project- this is a set of actions specially organized by the educator and independently performed by the pupils, aimed at resolving the problem situation and culminating in the creation of a creative product.
+In relation to kindergarten project- this is a set of actions specially organized by the teacher and independently carried out by the pupils, aimed at resolving a problem situation and culminating in the creation of a creative product.

-The essence of " project method» in education consists in such an organization of the educational process, in which students acquire knowledge and skills, experience creative activity, emotional-valuable attitude to reality in the process of planning and implementation gradually increasingly complex practical tasks- projects that have not only cognitive, but also pragmatic value.
+The essence of " project method"in education consists of such an organization of the educational process in which students acquire knowledge and skills, experience creative activity, emotional and value attitude to reality in the process of planning and execution gradually becoming more complex practical tasks- projects that have not only educational, but also pragmatic value.

-The project method can be used in working with children from preschool age.
-It allows you to determine the objectives of training, to form the prerequisites for training and research skills in accordance with the main lines of development.
+The project method can be used in working with children starting from early preschool age.
+It allows you to determine learning objectives, form the prerequisites for educational and research skills in accordance with the main lines of development.

-To implement the project, the teacher determines the stages of its implementation, thinks over the content of the activity and selects practical material.
-The implementation of any project involves working with children, methodical work with personnel and interaction with parents.
+To implement the project, the teacher determines the stages of its implementation, thinks through the content of the activity and selects practical material.
+The implementation of any project involves working with children, methodological work with personnel and interaction with parents.

-When planning project activities, the teacher should remember about three stages in the development of project activities in preschool children, which represent one of the pedagogical technologies of project activities, which includes a combination of research, search, problematic, creative methods.
+When planning project activities, the teacher should remember three stages in the development of project activities in preschool children, which represent one of the pedagogical technologies of project activities, which includes a set of research, search, problem-based, and creative methods.

 First stage-imitative-performing, the implementation of which is possible with children 3.5-5 years old.

-At this stage, children participate in the project “on the sidelines”, perform actions at the direct suggestion of an adult or by imitating him, which does not contradict nature. small child; at this age there is still a need to establish and maintain a positive attitude towards an adult and imitate him.
+At this stage, children participate in the project “on the sidelines”, perform actions at the direct suggestion of an adult or by imitating him, which is not contrary to nature small child; at this age there is still a need to establish and maintain a positive attitude towards an adult and imitate him.

 Junior preschool age